 Mt.
 Maagnaw stands with an estimated height of 2,742 masl.
 Sharing ethnocultural heritage with the other two mountains, hiking Maagnaw also requires a sacrificial ceremony held the night before the climb.
 And while Maagnaw ranks third in height, its trail is nothing easier than the other two peaks of the mountain range.
 In fact, it was given a 9/9 trail difficulty by seasoned hikers.

 Also known as Mt.
 Singacalsa (referring to a musical instrument similar to gangsa or gong), Mt.
 Timbak is considered the third highest mountain in Luzon – which completes the ‘Luzon 321 traverse hike’ first blazed by Adonis Lloren and his friends.

 According to fellow hikers, out of the ten highest peaks in the country, Mt.
 Timbak is the easiest to reach.
 The hike can simply be accomplished with an hour hike from Halsema Highway to Timbak Elementary School and another 40-minute hike to the summit.
 Note that the road to the school is accessible by vehicles; hence, if you are renting a jeepney or bringing your own vehicle, you only need to hike 40 minutes going to the summit.

 Mt.
 Ragang (Piapayungan Range)

 Completing the ten highest mountains in the country is the stratovolcano called Mt.
 Ragang of Piapayungan Range which stands at an elevation of 2714 masl.
-It is often referred as the ‘Blue Mountain’ and one of the many peaks of Piapayungan Range in Lanao del Sur.
+It is often referred to as the ‘Blue Mountain’ and one of the many peaks of Piapayungan Range in Lanao del Sur.

 Mt.
-Ragang is considered as the most active volcano in Mindanao which has been documented to have erupted in 1873.
+Ragang is considered the most active volcano in Mindanao which has been documented to have erupted in 1873.